 Drobo 5D Usability

-If you plan on have this drive mounted to one computer, then everything should be fine and what I’m about to tell you won’t really matter.
+If you plan on having this drive mounted to one computer, then everything should be fine, and what I’m about to tell you won’t really matter.

-The drive is not plug and play like every other hard drive on the planet.
+The drive is not plug-and-play like every other hard drive on the planet.
 You have to mount the drive in a very specific sequence sometimes.
-Sometimes you don’t, sometimes it just work.
+Sometimes you don’t, sometimes it just works.

 The sequence sometimes goes like this.